 When you’re fuel tank is running on empty, you lose the ability to be creative.
-You’ll only be able to focus your brain on the task immediately in front of you.
+You’ll only be able to focus on the task immediately in front of you.
 There’s no room for thinking strategically.
 There is no opportunity to be critical of your decisions.
 You’ll just keep plowing on, ticking things off your to do list.

 Eventually that routine will wear you down.
 Your motivation will suffer.
 You may become disproportionately frustrated by simple challenges.
 You’ll stop performing at your best.

 When you’re working for yourself, you won’t have the cushion of support from a larger organisation to see you through.
 There’s no one else to pick up the slack.
 If you’re unable to perform in your own business, your business may not make it.

 how to stop burnout